Harry Kinnard: Military career

+World War II

 On December 7, 1941, Kinnard was stationed at Pearl Harbor, and manned a machine gun to defend the base on the morning of the Japanese attack.
 He parachuted into France in the early hours of the Normandy Landings in June 1944, and was awarded the Distinguished Service Cross for his heroism during Operation Market Garden, as part of the Allied airborne attack against German forces in the Netherlands in September 1944.

 Bastogne

 Acting commander of the 101st Airborne Division, Brigadier General Anthony McAuliffe, and Lieutenant Colonel Harry Kinnard, commanding officer of the 1st Battalion, 501st Parachute Infantry, at Bastogne after successfully defending the city.

 In December 1944, during the Battle of the Bulge, German forces surrounded the town of Bastogne, a town in Belgium then held by the U.S. 101st Airborne Division and located at a crossroads that could have allowed the Germans to break through the American lines and reach their goal of retaking the port city of Antwerp.
 With the American forces surrounded, short on supplies and suffering the effects of the bitter cold weather, two German officers approached the American lines with a demand that the U.S. forces surrender or face destruction.

-Brigadier General Anthony McAuliffe was acting division commander when he was handed the German demand.
+Brigadier general Anthony McAuliffe was acting division commander when he was handed the German demand.
 Lieutenant Colonel Kinnard, the division's operations officer, recounted later that McAuliffe had laughed and said "Us surrender?
 Aw, nuts."
 After considering the German demand, McAuliffe said he did not know what to say in response, to which Kinnard replied, "That first remark of yours would be hard to beat."
 As recounted by The New York Times in his 2009 obituary, "McAuliffe said, 'What do you mean?'
 I answered, 'Sir, you said, 'Nuts.'
 All members of the staff enthusiastically agreed.
 McAuliffe then wrote down: 'To the German Commander, Nuts!
 The American Commander.'"

 McAuliffe's response was passed on to the two German officers who did not understand its meaning.
 Colonel Joseph H. Harper, commanding the 327th Glider Infantry Regiment, who had delivered the message, explained to the Germans, "If you don’t know what 'nuts' means, in plain English it is the same as 'go to hell.'"